 The Bulk analysis method is used to measure particulate products where analysis of individual components is not practical or representative.
 The test ideally combines compression, shear and extrusion forces and correlates very closely to sensory panel “mouth feel”.

 The most famous bulk analysis accessory is the Kramer Shear Compression Test Cell (KSC).
 The original design developed by Dr Ahmed Kramer (one of the founders of Food Technology Corporation) employs 10 shear blades that move down through a containment box that holds the sample under test.
+This fixture is at the heart of the pea tendeness measuring FTC tenderometer.

 Other fixtures may also be used to test products in bulk, without the applying the shear forces: